docelic/amber-introduction/README.md

 ```

 After installation or linking, `amber` is the command you will be using
-for working with Amber apps.
+for creating or managing Amber apps.

 # Creating New Amber App